-For information on making use of an macOS Launch Daemon to automatically start and stop MySQL, see Section 6.3, "Installing a MySQL Launch Daemon".
+For information on making use of an macOS Launch Daemon to automatically start and stop MySQL, see Section 6.3, "Installing and Using the MySQL Launch Daemon".

 For information on the MySQL Preference Pane, see Section 6.4, "Installing and Using the MySQL Preference Pane".